jordanpagewhite/jordanpagewhite.github.io/_posts/2016-1-18-drupal-8-hook-form-alter.md

 }
 ```

-As you can see in the code, I need two field groups: permanent_address and contact_address, and I am finding fields to add to each field group by prepending the fields with the $address_type.
+As you can see in the code, I need two field groups: `permanent_address` and `contact_address`, and I am finding fields to add to each field group by prepending the fields with the `$address_type`.